-I first met Jaime in 2009 when I was working on my first cd, ‘disengage.’
-I was experiencing a new creative burst after long months of no writing and creating, my life was up in the air, my emotions were raw, my center was shaken, and I realized later, I was looking for my voice in a lot of ways.
+I was working on my first CD, “Disengage”, in 2009.
+I was experiencing a new creative burst after long months of no writing and creating, my life was up in the air, my emotions were raw and my center was shaken.
+I realized later I was looking for my voice in a lot of ways.
 I guess it was time for me to stretch and grow.

 Vocal Coach Emergency Blues

 I knew my regular vocal approach was not going to work because it wasn’t working.
 I could feel it and I could hear it.
 What was I going to do?
 Where to begin?
 What if I couldn’t pull this together?
 What if it wasn’t there?
 Had I been kidding myself this whole time?
 Am I delusional, thinking I can do this?
 What am I doing?

 I had been writing and singing for years, but this was new territory and I was in the beginning stages of recording an album!
 I wasn’t exactly thrilled about enlisting a Nashville vocal coach.
 That prospect sounded very expensive and I had real concerns about a “Nashville” approach to what I was creating…not to mention inviting someone into my fragile state at that time.

 I knew I needed some help with my singing, but I didn’t know where to turn.
 My friend Casey Wood, who engineered and produced the album, gave me a suggestion for a local vocal coach.

 Vocal Coach Emergency Rescue.
 Whew!

 My coach didn’t try to change my voice, but helped me develop and strengthen a new part of my voice.
 My coach was a songwriter as well, so she had an understanding and empathy to the process and the place I was exploring artistically and vocally.
 She quickly gained my trust because I was experiencing positive shifts in my singing and my overall mindset and approach.